s0ders/s0ders/README.md

-Software engineer specialized in Go, containerization and the associated ecosystem.
+Software engineer specialized in Go, containerization and container orchestration.